 The staff of MHCW is as near as your phone for assistance on individual

-MHCW prepares and sells the latest, up-to-date forms, written especially for
+MHCW prepares the latest, up-to-date forms, written especially for

 Washington communities.
 These include annual and monthly leases, RV storage,

 notices for rules violations, and non-payment of rent, eviction and many others.

 These are constantly updated to insure compliance with new state and federal

 laws and regulations.
 These are available on MHCW’s website FREE to members only.

 MHCW represents your interest before government agencies such as the

 Department of Health, Labor & Industries, Attorney General Dispute Resolution, and HUD.
 The state staff has regular

 meetings with resident representative and the State Office of Manufactured